-The November issue of Branches Online, the enewsletter of the Presbyterian Church Camp and Conference Association, is available online.
+The March issue of Branches Online, the enewsletter of the Presbyterian Church Camp and Conference Association, is available online.
 You can see all of the latest news and resources by checking out this new issue.
-You will also find the previous issue here.
-If you did not receive these issues in your email inbox, you can subscribe by filling out the form on the left side of this page.
+You will also find the February issue here.
+If you did not receive these issues in your email inbox, you can subscribe by sending your email address to firstname.lastname@example.org.